eugeneh1217/signals/README.md

 ### Results
 Initially, delays were implemented with `usleep` and reading time was implemented with `clock`.
 This resulted in a sampling time that varied with a standard deviation of $\pm1.89$ ms when set up to sample every $5$ ms. The clock was also quite inconsistent.
 An improved implementation uses `nanosleep` for delays and `gettimeofday` for reading time.
 This improved implementation yielded a much more uniform sampling time with a standard deviation of $\pm0.3740$ ms when set up to sample every $5$ ms.

+## Devices

+### Easy Clock
+Clock with 50% duty cycle and configurable clock period.
+Oscillates all its connections between 1 and 0.
+Clock signal(s) will start at 1.

+### Duty Clock
+Clock with configurable duty cycle and clock period.
+Oscillates all its connections between 1 and 0.
+Clock signal(s) will start at 1.

+### Writer
+Records signal values at a configurable sampling period.